-In summary, it’s a very different option from the Big Cat, but does an excellent job for what it is – a highly-portable, easy-to-setup two-person ground blind – and all that at an unbeatable price.
+In summary, it’s a very different option from the Big Cat, but does an excellent job for what it is – a highly-portable, easy-to-setup two-person blind – and all that at an unbeatable price.
 I read a couple of years ago that they discontinued the Care Taker, but this is wrong.
 It’s still available both on the official website and on Amazon.

 - Best ground blind for the money

-- Best two-person hunting blind
+- Best ground blind for two people

 - Insanely easy to set up